 The iPhone X Is An Engineering Marvel, But It’s Not A Reinvention Of The Smartphone

-Apple says the “X” is the smartphone of the future.
-It feels more like a really good smartphone of the present.

-When I first heard about the $1,000 price tag of the forthcoming iPhone from a trusted source back in February, it came with a lot of other information about the slew of new components and features that would go in the device.
+When I first heard about the $1,000 price tag of the forthcoming iPhone X from a trusted source back in February, the news came with a lot of other information about the slew of new components and features that would go in the phone.
 Some of those things, I was told, would be expensive to Apple, explaining the high price tag.
 Still, it sounded like it might be worth it.

 That’s because it sounded like I was hearing about a completely new kind of device being prepared for the 10th anniversary of the iPhone–one that would reimagine smartphones and the way we use them.